๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 Cost Breakdown by Island in Hawaii

-Here are my trip expense breakdowns for Maui and the Big Island, the two Hawaiian islands I visited.
+Below are my trip expense breakdowns for Maui and the Big Island.
+These two major islands are often featured in first-timers’ travel itineraries.

-I stayed at Hyatt Regency Resort for a wedding and split a mid-range hotel, Castle Kamaole Sands, with several people before staying at the resort.
-I had a rental car every day and did mostly free activities except for a dragon fruit farm tour.
+I stayed at Hyatt Regency Resort for a wedding and split a mid-range hotel, Castle Kamaole Sands, with several others before staying at the resort.
+I had a rental car every day and mainly did free activities except for a dragon fruit farm tour.

 CategoryTotal CostCost Per Day